Section 4 – Health, Seniors and Caregivers

 An RDSP must be ended on the death of the beneficiary.
 The funds in the RDSP are then paid to the beneficiary’s estate.
 The amount received, net of the contributions and any repayments, has to be included in the taxable income of the beneficiary for the year of death.

-Since March 19, 2019, an RDSP can remain open even if the beneficiary no longer qualifies for the disability tax credit.24 Some restrictions apply however during this period.
+An RDSP can remain open even if the beneficiary no longer qualifies for the disability tax credit.
+Some restrictions apply however during this period.
 For example, no contributions may be made to the RDPS and no entitlement to CDSGs or CDSBs may accrue during this period.